technofocus-pte/agntcAIaccdepth/Day 2/Day-2-Azure-AI-Agents/lab-1.md

     ![](./media/day2ex1-007.png)

-8. On the Overview pane, click on **Launch Azure AI Foundry**.
-This will navigate you to the Azure AI Foundry portal..
+8. On the Overview pane, click on **Launch Microsoft Foundry**.
+This will navigate you to the Microsoft Foundry portal.

     ![](./media/day2ex1-008.png)